Mister International 2024 (Philippines)

 Mister International 2024 was the 16th Mister International competition, held at Toledo City Megadome Sports Center in Cebu, Philippines on November 10, 2024.
 Representatives from 25 nations and autonomous regions vied for the title.

 This pageant was organized by the Philippine-based Mister International Organization, in parallel of the Mister International 2024 pageant in Bangkok of the Thailand-based organization, which claims to be the legitimate organizer of the pageant.

 The former titleholder, Mister International 2023 José Calle from Spain, crowned his successor, Francisco Zafra—a model and policeman—as Mister International 2024.
-This is the first time Spain has achieved a back-to-back win and the first time it has happened in Mister International history.
+This is the first time Spain has achieved a back-to-back win and the first time it has happened in Mister International by the Philippine-based Mister International Organization history.

 Background

-Cebu hosted this year’s Mister International competition from November 3 to 10.
+Cebu hosted this year's Mister International competition from November 3 to 10.
 On March 20, a meeting took place between representatives of Mister International, including its president, Manuel Deldio, and the Cebu City Tourism Commission, headed by Chief Operating Officer Dr. Neil Odchigue.
 Fashion designer and pageant chairman/director Lemuel Rosos also participated in the meeting.

 The edition was hosted by Kitt Cortez and directed by Lemuel Rosos.
 The panel of judges included designer Cary Santiago and a lineup of individuals: Jennylyn de los Santos, Jinky Nagel Delos Santos, Girlie Fangki, Atty.
 Manuel Deldio, Jessica Suson, Rondel Omayan Paradero, Rea Wiradinata, Atty.
 Regal Oliva, Haydee Ledesma, Dr. Charlie Mendez, Wilma Laude Zamora, Austin Cabatana, and Teejay Marquez.